Sleep State Interrupt is available as a trade paperback and in various electronic formats:

 "In Sleep State Interrupt, Waylee and her radical friends must run, hack, and cosplay to fight a terrifying concentration of power and cronyism.
 Readers will hold tight through Waylee's roller coaster states and cheer her on."

-- Sherri Woosley, award-winning short story author
+- Sherri Woosley, author of Walking Through Fire

 The Wrath of Leviathan is available as a trade paperback and in various electronic formats: